farhadGithub/MyNotes/DataScienceVM.md

-#Steps to create a Linux data science virtual machine (VM) on Azure
+#Steps to create a Linux data science virtual machine (VM) on Microsoft Azure

-This pages provides the details for creating an Ubuntu VM on Azure for data science and machine learning applications.
+This pages provides the details for creating an Ubuntu VM on Microsoft Azure for data science and machine learning applications.
 In particular, this document emphasizes on installing various Python packages appropriate for such applications.

 ###1.
-Provisioning an Ubuntu VM on Azure:
+Provisioning an Ubuntu VM on Microsoft Azure:
     a.
 Log into your Azure account.
     b.
 Click on “New”.
     c.
 Click on “Compute”.